What is a Biomass Boiler?

-It is becoming more popular and is used particular in larger buildings.
+It is becoming more popular and is used particularly in larger buildings.
 The cost of the boiler has also reduced making it a more affordable option.
 Whilst the boiler is still more expensive it is more carbon friendly then a conventional ‘A’ rated condensing boiler.

-What are the advantages of using a Biomass Boiler?
+What are the Advantages of Using a Biomass Boiler?

 - Biomass is a “carbon friendly” fuel producing a fraction of the Carbon emissions of fossil fuels.

 - The use of biomass fuel provides an economic incentive to manage woodland which improves biodiversity.